The dog’s Thanksgiving feast

 One tip that the ASPCA suggests is giving your dog a bite of turkey and maybe some mashed potatoes inside a kong or chew toy.
 This will not only give your dog a treat, they will be focused on their own food instead of looking for droppings while you eat.

-We are not accepting new clients and are by appointment only
+Now taking new clients and are by appointment only

 +